Klovit/docs/docs/KlovitClient/installation.md

 # Installation

 :::warning READ BEFORE PROCEEDING!
-You're supposed to at least have basic linux knowledge, and you're also supposed to understand what commands you're running.
+You're supposed to have at least basic Linux knowledge, and you're also supposed to understand what commands you're running.
 :::

 ## Supported Operating Systems